Bacto/homeAutomationGuide/Linky.md

 #### Configure Teleinfo

-Connect to your ESP8266, go to "Configuration"/"Configure Module" and:
+Connect to your ESP:
-- In "Module type", select "Generic (0)".
-- Save
-- In "RX GPIO3", select "TInfo Rx".
+- In "Configuration"/"Configure Module"
+  - Configure pin out depending on the board: https://github.com/hallard/WeMos-TIC#detailed-description
-- Save
+- Configure MQTT
+- Configure name and password in "Configure Other"
+- In "Configure Logging", set "Telemetry period" to 10 (report every 10 seconds to MQTT)

-Then go to the main page and click on "Console" and configure Teleinfo to use the "Standard" mode: `EnergyConfig standard`
+- In "Console" and configure Teleinfo to use the "Standard" mode: `EnergyConfig standard`
+- Restart

 ### Tasmota manual configuration (not recommanded)